Engelholm, Næstved Municipality: Architecture

 The main building is from 1781–85.
 It is an 11 bay long, one-storey building with Mansard roof and a two-storey, three-bay avant corps on both sides.
 The building is rendered yellow with white details.
 A staircase with Rococo railing in the vestibule connects the two floors.
 The ceiling in the music room features a gilded rosette.

 The main building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 2 July 1918.

 Surroundings

 Peter Benedict Hansen created an English style landscape garden to the east of the house.
-It was later redesigned by the landscape architect rik August Flindt in the 1780s.
+It was later redesigned by the landscape architect Henrik August Flindt in the 1780s.
 The garden contains the grave of Hans Petersen as well as a family tomb for the Wolff-Sneedorf family.

 Today

 An old storage building was renovated in 2011 as part of Realdania's Fremtidens Herregårde (Manor houses of the Future) programme.
 It is now used as a workshop and meeting place for people with vintage cars as well as a venue for meetings and events.